Microsoft-Web/HOL-PageInspector/HOL.md

 	_Discovering styles and source files of a selected element_

-  1. With the toggle inspection pointer enabled, move the mouse pointer below the menu bar and click the blank half circle.
+  1. With the toggle inspection pointer enabled, move the mouse pointer below the blue featured bar and click the half circle.

  	![Selecting an element](./images/Selecting-an-element.png?raw=true "Selecting an element")